Savoury Crab Cheesecake

-A decade ago I had put together a cheesecake cookery demonstration for a wonderful group of ladies who wanted to have an enjoyable day out together.
-Since eating 5 kinds of desserts did not sound too appealing I decided to make something savoury; a cheesecake with crab meat.
-Although unfortunately I do not have the recipe of that day in my archives, I have always wanted to recreate it and here it is created, devoured with affection and much appreciated.
+More than a decade ago, I put together a cheesecake cookery demonstration for a wonderful group of ladies who wanted to have an enjoyable day out together.
+Since eating five kinds of desserts did not sound too appealing, I decided to make something savoury; a cheesecake with crab meat.
+Although unfortunately, I do not have the recipe from that day in my archives, I have always wanted to recreate it, and here it is, created, devoured with affection and much appreciated.
 There was no choice but to upload it immediately for posterity!

-Makes one 9 or 10 inch/23cm or 25 cm spring form pan; lined with parchment paper.
+Makes one 23cm or 33 cm/ 9 or10 inch spring form pan; lined with parchment paper.

-125 gm/ 4 oz garlic and herb cream cheese
+125 g/ 4 oz garlic and herb cream cheese

 1 1/2 cups cream